sgb-io/fta/README.md

-# TypeWire
+# Fast TypeScript Analyzer

-TypeWire is a super-fast TypeScript static analysis tool written in Rust.
+FTA (Fast TypeScript Analyzer) is a super-fast TypeScript static analysis tool written in Rust.
 It captures static information about TypeScript code and generates easy-to-understand analytics that tell you about complexity and maintainability issues that you may want to address.

-TypeWire uses [swc](https://github.com/swc-project/swc) to parse your code then runs various analytical routines against it to understand how complex and maintainable it is likely to be.
+FTA uses [swc](https://github.com/swc-project/swc) to parse your code then runs various analytical routines against it to understand how complex and maintainable it is likely to be.

 # Features

+For conveinience, FTA generates a single `Maintainability` score that serves as a general, overall indication of the quality of a particular TypeScript file.

+That said, all metrics are exposed and it is up to users to decide how it's metrics can enhance productivity for your team.

 Under the hood, various metrics are calculated: